onofriolascala/pixel-dungeon-gradle-EnergyEfficiencyStudy/README.md

 This repository contains the original Pixel Dungeon code, adapted to work with modern Android build tools.
-The original codebase for the game uses the outdated ANT build system, this codebase uses Gradle but is otherwise functionally identical.
+The original codebase for the game uses the outdated ADT build system, this codebase uses Gradle but is otherwise functionally identical.

 Look below for compilation instructions